IgniteUI/help-topics/topics/02_Controls/igGrid/00_igGrid_Overview.md

 4. Once the above setup is complete, begin to **set options** including *ID*, *columns* and *dataSource*.

     1.  [columns](%%jQueryApiUrl%%/ui.iggrid#options:columns) – the column object definition for `igGrid`
-        -   `headerText` – the text in the header of a column
+        -   `headerText` – the text in the header of a column.
+HTML tags should be avoided, as they might cause misbehavior in some features.
         -   `key` – the name of the key field in the data source
         -   `dataType` – the data type of a column.
 Could be “string”, “number” or “date”